Denial-of-service attack: Unintentional denial-of-service

-Routers have also been known to create unintentional DoS attacks, as both D-Link and Netgear routers have overloaded NTP servers by flooding them without respecting the restrictions of client types or geographical limitations.

 Similar unintentional denial-of-service can also occur via other media, e.g. when a URL is mentioned on television.
-If a server is being indexed by Google or another search engine during peak periods of activity, or does not have a lot of available bandwidth while being indexed, it can also experience the effects of a DoS attack.
+In March 2014, after Malaysia Airlines Flight 370 went missing, DigitalGlobe launched a crowdsourcing service on which users could help search for the missing jet in satellite images.
+The response overwhelmed the company's servers.
+An unintentional denial-of-service may also result from a prescheduled event created by the website itself, as was the case of the Census in Australia in 2016.

 Legal action has been taken in at least one such case.
 In 2006, Universal Tube & Rollform Equipment Corporation sued YouTube: massive numbers of would-be YouTube.com users accidentally typed the tube company's URL, utube.com.
 As a result, the tube company ended up having to spend large amounts of money on upgrading its bandwidth.
-The company appears to have taken advantage of the situation, with utube.com now containing ads for advertisement revenue.

-In March 2014, after Malaysia Airlines Flight 370 went missing, DigitalGlobe launched a crowdsourcing service on which users could help search for the missing jet in satellite images.
-The response overwhelmed the company's servers.

-An unintentional denial-of-service may also result from a prescheduled event created by the website itself, as was the case of the Census in Australia in 2016.
-This could be caused when a server provides some service at a specific time.
-This might be a university website setting the grades to be available where it will result in many more login requests at that time than any other.
+Routers have also been known to create unintentional DoS attacks, as both D-Link and Netgear routers have overloaded NTP servers by flooding them without respecting the restrictions of client types or geographical limitations.

 Side effects of attacks

 Backscatter

 In computer network security, backscatter is a side-effect of a spoofed denial-of-service attack.
-In this kind of attack, the attacker spoofs (or forges) the source address in IP packets sent to the victim.
+In this kind of attack, the attacker spoofs the source address in IP packets sent to the victim.
 In general, the victim machine cannot distinguish between the spoofed packets and legitimate packets, so the victim responds to the spoofed packets as it normally would.
 These response packets are known as backscatter.

 If the attacker is spoofing source addresses randomly, the backscatter response packets from the victim will be sent back to random destinations.
 This effect can be used by network telescopes as indirect evidence of such attacks.
 The term backscatter analysis refers to observing backscatter packets arriving at a statistically significant portion of the IP address space to determine the characteristics of DoS attacks and victims.

 Legality

 Many jurisdictions have laws under which denial-of-service attacks are illegal.
+UNCTAD highlights that 156 countries, or 80% globally, have enacted cybercrime laws to combat its widespread impact.
+Adoption rates vary by region, with Europe at a 91% rate, and Africa at 72%.